-2.51 Individual site assessments have considered which flood zone a site falls within, and the Environment Agency have been consulted on all sites.
-In addition, the NPPF requires that proposed allocations are subject to a flood risk sequential test and exception test where necessary.
+2.50 Individual site assessments have considered which flood zone a site falls within, and the Environment Agency have been consulted on all sites.
+In addition, the 2012 NPPF requires that proposed allocations are subject to a flood risk sequential test and exception test where necessary.
 The Council has carried out this work and has consulted the Environment Agency further.
-(See Background Paper - Flood Risk Sequential Test and Exception Test of Proposed Site Allocations).
 The sites being advanced in the Plan have all passed the sequential test, so it may be necessary for areas of flood risk to be built upon to deliver the Core Strategy HMCA dwelling requirements.
 All sites within or partly within higher flood risk areas (Flood Zones 2 and 3) should be planned to ensure the development will be safe, will not increase flood risk elsewhere, and will apply a sequential approach to the layout of the site so that the built development is in the area of least flood risk where possible.
 Where an exception test has been undertaken, the flood risk mitigation measures that are required if development is to proceed are detailed under site specific requirements in Section 3.
-All sites within flood zone 1, on sites larger than 1ha have to submit a site specific flood risk assessment as part of the planning application process.
-Additionally, The Natural Resources and Waste Local Plan includes policies on flood risk which apply to all sites.
+It is expected that planning applications for sites in the Plan include a site specific flood risk assessment commensurate with the scale and impact of the proposed development.
+Additionally, the Natural Resources and Waste Local Plan includes policies on flood risk which apply to all sites.
 Furthermore, the Minimum Development Control Standards for Flood Risk are being updated to take account of revised climate change allowances.
+For drainage issues, particular regard should be had to Policy Water 6: Flood Risk Assessments and Policy Water 7: Surface Water Run-Off in the adopted Natural Resources and Waste Plan.